Admissions Standards and Procedures

 1. ISU Graduate College Application

 Complete and submit the ISU Graduate Application Form.
 Prospective students are not required to pay an application fee when applying to the program.
 Only following an offer of admission to the program will students be asked to pay the application fee.
 Students with demonstrated financial need may be eligible for an application fee waiver from the Psychology Department.
 A limited number of such waivers are available on a first-come, first-served basis.
 Only US citizens and permanent residents are eligible.
-If you believe you are eligible, please send your request along with evidence of financial need (e.g., FAFSA) to email@example.com.
+If you are admitted to the program and you believe that you are eligible for a fee waiver, you may send a request along with evidence of financial need (e.g., FAFSA) to email@example.com.

 2. Departmental Supplemental Application and Required Materials